learn-co-curriculum/phase-4-mock-challenge-camping-fun/README.md

 Add validations to the `Camper` model:

 - must have a `name`
-- must have a `age` between 8 and 18
+- must have an `age` between 8 and 18

 Add validations to the `Signup` model: